nicorichard/SwiftGenPlugin/README.md

 ## Questions

+If anyone can help answer these questions please open an issue or [use my contact information](https://github.com/nicorichard).

-- It's still unclear to me how to properly package a command line tool such as SwiftGen as a `.artifactbundle`
+- It's unclear to me how to properly package a command line tool such as SwiftGen as a `.artifactbundle`
+  - Emailed @abertelrud for more info
-- I'm interested to know the best way to store and distribute swift pre-built artifacts
+- What is the best way to store and distribute swift pre-built artifacts?
   - For the purposes of this repository I've included a `.zip` with the Github release artifacts
     - This is tricky because the tagged code must reference the version from the release before it is created
+- How is cleanup supposed to be handled for build tools?
+  - e.g. If I change the name of my expected generated SwiftGen file, both the old file and the new will be in the generated outputs
+  - I've tried running deletions from `createBuildCommands` but they tend to not run out of sync and unpredictably

 ## Usage